harens/checkdigit/README.md

 # checkdigit
-Testing testy tests with tests
+Checking digits with a digit!

 ## Installation
 ```shell